 Dimitri was horrified.
 He acted as though I had horrid clown makeup on.
 I had to leave the room.
 Dimitri kept pointing at me and sticking his lip out all evening.
 Todd thought this was hilarious.
 Needless to say that my face burned for a full day afterward.
 Sauce was good though.

-Ginger Hot Sauce
+Habanero Ginger Hot Sauce.

 4 or more cloves garlic